mariadb-corporation/MaxScale/Documentation/Tutorials/Replication-Proxy-Binlog-Router-Tutorial.md

     protocol=MySQLClient
     port=5308

-The protocol used by slaves for connection to MaxScale is the same *MySQLClient* protocol that is  used for client applications to connect to databases, therefore the same MaxScale protocol module can be used.
+The protocol used by slaves for connection to MariaDB MaxScale is the same *MySQLClient* protocol that is  used for client applications to connect to databases, therefore the same MariaDB MaxScale protocol module can be used.

-#  MaxScale replication diagnostics
+#  MariaDB MaxScale replication diagnostics

-The binlog router module of MaxScale produces diagnostic output that can be viewed via the `maxadmin` client application.
+The binlog router module of MariaDB MaxScale produces diagnostic output that can be viewed via the `maxadmin` client application.
 Running the maxadmin command and issuing a show service command will produce a considerable amount of output that will show both the master connection status and statistics and also a block for each of the slaves currently connected.
 ```
 -bash-4.1$ maxadmin show service Replication
     Service 0x1567ef0